HELVE/GLOWPOD/README.md

 Fill the template structure with your own meaning, don't hesitate to make it yours.
 Modify the sections, omit or add elements as you please if a need arises.
 This template is supposed to work for you as fluid outline not as a rigid box - you know what you works best for a certain project, adjust accordingly.

-<a name="contribute"></a>
-### Contributing
-You are welcome to create issues and pull requests.
-Please either give general pitches or explain thoroughly what you would like to add if you have a specific vision.
-I will gladly brainstorm ideas with you.

-<a name="license"></a>
-### License
-Vacō is available for everyone under [MIT License - read more here](https://github.com/mothnode/vaco/blob/master/LICENSE.md).

 <a name="credits"></a>
 ### Credits
 + @mothnode